angular/angular/aio/content/guide/ivy-compatibility.md

 * Properties like `host` inside `@Component` and `@Directive` decorators can be inherited (previously, only properties with explicit field decorators like `@HostBinding` would be inherited).

-* HammerJS support is opt-in through importing the `HammerModule` (previously, it was always included in production bundles regardless of whether the app used HammerJS).
+* HammerJS support is opt-in through importing the `HammerModule` (previously, it was always included in production bundles regardless of whether the application used HammerJS).

 * `@ContentChild` and `@ContentChildren` queries will no longer be able to match their directive's own host node (previously, these queries would match the host node in addition to its content children).